rocky-linux/documentation/README.md

 ## Introduction

 So you want to contribute to Rocky Linux documentation but aren't sure how to go about that?
 You came to the right place.
 We are privileged to have you on board with us.

 One of our main goals for Rocky is to have not just good but GREAT documentation, and we cannot do it alone.
 This document will get you started and will (hopefully) ease any worries you might have about doing so.
 We will always be here to help, so feel free to ask questions and join in the conversation.

 ## Documentation Subject Matter

 If you can dream it — or better yet, have done it before — then your subject matter is probably essential to the Rocky Linux documentation project.
 Once a build is finally out there, we expect that documentation will start to explode, but we want to be ready with some things already documented out of the gate.

 Where do you come in — both now and in the future?
 If you have experience with anything Linux-related and can translate that to Rocky Linux, we would like you to start writing!

 ## Where to Start

 While you can create documentation in any format, the preferred format is Markdown.
 You can easily create documents in Markdown, plus Markdown is simple to learn.
 The best way to get started with Markdown is to have a Markdown editor installed and read the tutorial.
-You can create Markdown files with any text editor, but most Markdown editors allow you to preview what you've input already so that they can be beneficial.
+You can create Markdown files with any text editor, but most Markdown editors allow you to preview what you've input already so they can be very helpful.

 ### Markdown Editor

 As we said already, the best way to create Markdown files, mainly if you have not done it before, is to install an editor for the operating system that you use on your PC or Laptop.
 A simple web search for "Markdown editors" will show you a number for you to choose.

 Pick one to use that is compatible with your Operating System [ReText](https://github.com/retext-project/retext), a cross-platform Markdown editor, was used to create this document.
-Again, if you prefer to create your Markdown files in your text editor that you are already familiar with, that is just fine
+Again, if you prefer to create your Markdown files in your text editor that you are already familiar with, that is just fine.

 #### Alternate Markdown Editors